kfam22/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+Class-based components and functional components are capable of achieving the same things, however the way that this happens is different.
+Functional components are simply javascript functions that accept props as arguments and return React elements.
+Unlike class components they do not have their own state, but they can receive state passed through props.
+Additionally, functional components do not have access to lifecycle methods and instead must use useEffect to achieve a similar outcome.

+Class-based components extend the React.Component object and require a render function which returns a React element.
+Class-based components are stateful and can use setState(), React.Component also gives them access to lifecycle methods

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+componentWillMount is called as soon as a component is finished rendering.
+ComponentDidUpdate is called every time the state of the component changes.

 3. Define stateful logic.

+Stateful logic is logic using state that is built into a component.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: render or setup the component being tested
+Act: execute our behavior (like clicking or typing)
+Assert: Get the response element and see if it is indeed what it should be